 Where in the past it may have taken days or even weeks to receive a prototype, additive manufacturing places a model in the hands of the designer within a few hours.
 While the more industrial additive manufacturing machines take longer to print and post-process a part, the ability to produce functional end parts at low to mid volumes offers a huge time-saving advantage when compared to traditional manufacturing techniques (often the lead time on an injection molding die alone can be weeks).

 Single step manufacture

-Consider a custom steel bracket that is made via traditional manufacturing methods.
-Like additive manufacturing the process begins with a CAD model.
-Once the design is finalized fabrication begins with the steel being cut to length.
-The cut lengths are then clamped into position and welded one at a time to form the bracket.
-Sometimes a jig will need to be made up to ensure all components are correctly aligned.
-The welds are then ground to give a good surface finish.
-Next holes are drilled so the bracket can be mounted to the wall.
-Finally the bracket is sand blasted, primed and painted to improve its appearance.
+Similarly to additive manufacturing, the process begins with a CAD model.
+Once the design is finalized, fabrication begins with first cutting the steel profiles to size.
+The profiles are then clamped into position and welded one at a time to form the bracket.
+Sometimes a custom jig will need to be made up to ensure all components are correctly aligned.
+The welds are then polished to give a good surface finish.
+Next holes are drilled so the bracket can be mounted on the wall.
+Finally, the bracket is sandblasted, primed and painted to improve its appearance.

 The cost of manufacture can be broken down into 3 categories; machine operation costs, material cost and labor costs.

 Most desktop 3D printers use the same amount of power as a laptop computer.
 Industrial additive manufacturing technologies consume a high amount of energy to produce a single part.
 However, the ability to produce complex geometries in a single step results in higher efficiency and turnaround.
 Machine operation costs are typically the lowest contributor to the overall cost of manufacture.